-- Gruffalo mask printable
+- Our printable Gruffalo mask stencil

-- Brown, white, orange and black felt (or coloured card)
+- Brown, white, orange and black felt or coloured card

-Start by sticking on the Gruffalo’s ears and horns.
+Stick on the Gruffalo’s ears and horns.
 It’ll be neatest if you stick these on at the back.

-Then stick on the yellow rings that go around the eyes, the black eyebrows and the fur detail.
+Stick on the yellow rings that go around the eyes, the black eyebrows and the fur detail.

 With the decorating done, it’s time to attach the strip of felt that will tie the mask around your child’s head.

 To do this, you’ll need to make a slit on each side of the mask, as shown below.
 We found that using a craft knife is easiest, but if you don’t have one, scissors will do the job just as well.
 If small children are helping to make the mask, this is one step that should be left to adults only!